Here is a conversation I had with an Aussie mate the other day:

 I have to give Australians credit for their penchant for practicality.

-But this in turn, sparked a comparison of our respective Canadian and Australian coins, and what they are called.
+But this in turn, sparked a comparison of our respective Canadian versus Australian coins, and what they are called.
 I realized, in turn, that we Canadians are a little….well…loony.

 Here is a breakdown of our respective coin denominations and names: